-Our Primatene Mist®, glucagon, lidocaine, phytonadione, and enoxaparin products collectively represent a significant portion of our net revenues.
-If the sales volume or pricing of our glucagon, lidocaine, phytonadione, and enoxaparin products decline, or if we are unable to satisfy market demand for these products, they could have a material adverse effect on our business, financial position and results of operations.
+Our Primatene MIST[®], glucagon, epinephrine, lidocaine, phytonadione, and enoxaparin products collectively represent a significant portion of our net revenues.
+If the sales volume or pricing of our glucagon, epinephrine, lidocaine, phytonadione, and enoxaparin products decline, or if we are unable to satisfy market demand for these products, they could have a material adverse effect on our business, financial position and results of operations.

-Sales from our Primatene Mist® product represented 17%, 15%, and 6% of our total net revenues for the years ended December 31, 2021, 2020, and 2019, respectively.
-Sales from our glucagon product, which we launched in February 2021 represented 11% of our total net revenues for the year ended December 31, 2021.
-Sales from our lidocaine products represented 10%, 12%, and 14% of our total net revenues for the years ended December 31, 2021, 2020, and 2019, respectively.
-Sales from our phytonadione product represented 10%, 12%, and 14% of our total net revenues for the years ended December 31, 2021, 2020, and 2019, respectively, and sales of our enoxaparin product represented 8%, 14%, and 13% of our total net revenues for the years ended December 31, 2021, 2020, and 2019, respectively.
+Sales from our Primatene MIST® product represented 17%, 17%, and 15% of our total net revenues for the years ended December 31, 2022, 2021, and 2020, respectively.
+Sales from our glucagon product, which we launched in February 2021 represented 11% and 11% of our total net revenues for the years ended December 31, 2022 and 2021, respectively.
+Sales from our epinephrine product represented 15%, 13%, and 7% of our total net revenues for the years ended December 31, 2022, 2021, and 2020, respectively.
+Sales from our lidocaine products represented 11%, 10%, and 12% of our total net revenues for the years ended December 31, 2022, 2021, and 2020, respectively.
+Sales from our phytonadione product represented 10%.
+10%, and 12% of our total net revenues for the years ended December 31, 2022, 2021, and 2020, respectively, and sales of our enoxaparin product represented 7%, 8%, and 14% of our total net revenues for the years ended December 31, 2022, 2021, and 2020, respectively.
 We have experienced declining revenue from enoxaparin and some of our other existing products in the past.
 If the sales volume or pricing of enoxaparin continues to decline, or if the sales volume or pricing of lidocaine and phytonadione declines, or if we are unable to satisfy market demand for these products, our business, financial position and results of operations could be materially and adversely affected, and the market value of our common stock could decline.
 For example, our enoxaparin product continues to see increased competition in the market, which could result in declining per unit prices as well as lower market share due to intense pricing competition in the pharmaceutical industry.
 We have experienced significant declines in the per unit pricing and gross margins attributable to our enoxaparin product since its commercial launch.
-Our Primatene Mist®, glucagon, lidocaine, phytonadione, and enoxaparin products could be rendered obsolete or negatively impacted by numerous factors, many of which are beyond our control, including:
+Our Primatene MIST®, glucagon, epinephrine, lidocaine, phytonadione, and enoxaparin products could be rendered obsolete or negatively impacted by numerous factors, many of which are beyond our control, including:

-- decreasing average sales prices; - development by others of new pharmaceutical products that are more effective than ours; - entrance of new competitors into our markets; - loss of key relationships with suppliers, group purchasing organizations or end-user customers; - manufacturing or supply interruptions; - increase in material input costs; - changes in the prescribing practices of physicians; - changes in third-party reimbursement practices; - product liability claims; and - product recalls or safety alerts.
+- decreasing average sales prices;

+- development by others of new pharmaceutical products that are more effective than ours;

+- entrance of new competitors into our markets;

+- loss of key relationships with suppliers, group purchasing organizations or end-user customers;

+- manufacturing or supply interruptions;

+- increase in material input costs;

+- changes in the prescribing practices of physicians;

+- changes in third-party reimbursement practices;

+- changes in applicable environmental law;

+- product liability claims; and

+- product recalls or safety alerts.